stefansl/image-shrinker/README.md

 ![Screenshot Imageshrinker](https://raw.githubusercontent.com/stefansl/image-shrinker/dev/assets/img/screen.min.png "Screenshot Image Shrinker")

 ## How to use
-Drag your SVG file onto the Image Shrinker window and it will saved in the same folder as reduced SVG.
+Drag your image file onto the Image Shrinker window and it will saved in the same folder as reduced SVG.
 The original graphic will be not replaced.

 ## Download and Installation on MacOsX
 Download Image Shrinker here:
 https://github.com/stefansl/image-shrinker/releases/download/v1.1.0/Image.Shrinker.zip

-Unpack and copy or drag the app into your MacOsX application folder.
+Unpack and copy or drag the app into your MacOSX application folder.
-If you want to uninstall it, just drop the app into the bin.
+For uninstalling, just drop the app into the bin.

 ## Build your own
 Get the repo